 How was Nu2 Lupi discovered d

 The scientists who published the study they used measurements with archival data from other observatories and numerical models to characterize the density and composition of the exoplanet and its neighbors.
 They found that the planet has a rocky interior, and much more water than the Earth.
 However, water is not liquid; instead of taking high-pressure ice or high-temperature steam, making the planets uninhabitable.

 Swiss astronomers had already announced in 2019 the detection of three exoplanets with masses between those of Earth and Neptune (17 times the Earth) and it takes 12, 28 and 107 days to circle their parent star.

-Yann Alibert, professor of astrophysics at the University of Bern and co-author of the study, said: “We already knew this for the two inner planets, which led us to focus CHEOPS on the star system in the first place.
-The third planet is quite far from the star: no one expected to see its transit! "
+Yann Alibert, professor of astrophysics at the University of Bern and co-author of the study, said: "We already knew this for the two inner planets, which led us to first aim CHEOPS on the star system.
+The third planet is quite far from the star. : no one expected to see its transit! "

 Because it is a unique discovery

 David Ehrenreich, professor at the University of Geneva and CHEOPS mission scientist, who co-signed the study, says: "Due to its relatively long period, the amount of stellar radiation reaching the exoplanet is mild compared to many other exoplanets. discovered.
 The less radiation a planet receives, the less it changes over time.
 Therefore, a planet with a long period could have retained more information about its origin. "

 So far, the few astronomers of these exoplanets they had found faint orbiting stars.
 In other words: little of their light reaches the Earth and therefore makes them difficult to study.
 Not this time: because its bright host star is close enough to us, the exoplanet is easier to study.
 This makes it a gold target for future studies with no known equivalent.David Ehrenreich